fragaria/karmen/src/karmen_backend/README.md

 - Point `flask` to proper configuration with `export FLASKR_SETTINGS=../config.dev.cfg`
 - `flask run` and the server will start to accept connections on `http://localhost:5000`
 - Visit `localhost:5000`

+## Webcam proxying

+In the dev mode (without nginx), the webcam proxying does not really work due to bad performance of the raw Python.

+In prod mode (when flask is run through uWSGI and nginx), the webcams are dynamically proxied directly through nginx.
+How does it work?
+In every call of the `check_printers` task, every responding printer is queried for its webcam stream address.
+If there is one, it is stored in redis cache.

+Nginx ([openresty](https://openresty.org/) in particular) is then performing a lookup via lua script connected to the redis cache on every request to `/proxied-webcam/<ip>`.
+If it finds an active record, it passes the connection there, if it doesn't, it responds with 404.